camrandev/jobly-frontend/README.md

 # Jobly
-Jobly is an indeed like application
+Jobly is an indeed like application.
+It is not currently deployed

-You can view the backend [here](https://github.com/camrandev/jobly-backend)

-View the deployed site [here](https://general-honey.surge.sh/), deployed with Render and Surge

-Login: testuser | Password: password

 ## Tech Stack
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)